OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: System Design

 where $m$ is the number of sensors we use, $\mathrm{E}_I$ is the image encoder, and $\mathrm{E}_L$ is the language embedding layer, $\text{t}_{i}$ is the embedding of $i$th sensor image.
 We underline that our architecture does not require all sensors shown here.
-Instead, we allow flexible sensor setup according to the deployment scenario, budget, etc., for example using a single sensor like an infrared camera.
+Instead, we allow flexible sensor setup according to the deployment scenario, budget, etc, for example using a single sensor like \majorEdit{an} infrared camera.
 This design is a general and flexible framework to process beyond-RGB sensor-masked images, compatible with existing Vision-Language-Action models.
 It means we can utilize the vision-language capability in existing model's pretraining and understand unique features from each sensor easily with a few demonstration data.

-During the model training, we freeze the vision and language encoders, typical in various Vision-Language-Action models~\cite{shukor2025smolvla, black2024pi0, karamcheti2024prismatic} and Vision-Language models finetuning~\cite{liu2023visual, chen2023minigpt}.
-Meanwhile, we set all other weights trainable for multi-sensor perception in robotic manipulation.
-We initialize individual MLP projectors with weights from the RGB projection layer in existing Vision-Language-Action models, which provides a basic understanding of images and allows updating for new sensor image features.
-We co-finetune MLP modules for each sensor and the rest unfrozen weights of the model using the demonstration dataset.
+During the model training, \majorEdit{we start from the pretrained base model weight.} We freeze the vision encoder, typical in various Vision-Language-Action models~\cite{shukor2025smolvla, black2024pi0, karamcheti2024prismatic} and Vision-Language models finetuning~\cite{liu2023visual, chen2023minigpt}.
+Meanwhile, we set all other weights trainable for multi-sensor perception in robotic manipulation. \majorEdit{ We initialize the individual MLP projectors for each sensor using weights from the pre-trained RGB projection layer of the base VLA model.
+This strategy leverages established visual feature mappings as a strong prior, allowing the model to adapt quickly to the unique sensor-masked images.
+Finally, we co-fine-tune these sensor-specific MLP modules alongside the unfrozen backbone weights using the collected demonstration datasets. }